Why this programme

 I have learned so much about current events and issues in a clear and non-abstract manner, this programme gives you information you can really dig your hands into.

-After finishing my bachelor’s degree in Arts and Culture at Erasmus University, I took a full 2 years to decide what to do next.
-I knew I loved gender studies, sociology, and psychology and loved studying that Erasmus, however I also wanted to do something that was in tune with real issues connected to the world around me.
+After finishing my bachelor’s degree in Arts and Culture at Erasmus University Rotterdam, I took a full 2 years to decide what to do next.
+I knew I loved gender studies, sociology, and psychology and loved studying at Erasmus, however I also wanted to do something that was in tune with real issues connected to the world around me.
 I wanted to do something where I was dealing with relevant societal topics and I was unwilling to limit myself to only one aspect of society.
-After 2 years (and a pandemic) I finally found a programme that suited my needs and aspirations, the Social Inequalities programme.
+After 2 years (and a pandemic) I finally found a programme that suited my needs and aspirations, the Social Inequalities and Change programme.

 All in all, this programme has been an incredible experience that I wouldn’t trade for the world.
 For all of you interested in understanding, dissecting, and resolving social issues in today’s society, bring your passion along to this programme!